tabishnaqvi1311/tabishnaqvi1311/README.md

 <h1> Hello, my name is Tabish Naqvi <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="30"></h1>

 ## About Me 🚀
-Hey there, I am a CSE sophomore, and a self-taught full stack web developer with love for technology and entrepreneurship.
-I enjoy building reliable and efficient projects and contributing to open source.
+Hey there, I am a CSE sophomore, and a self-taught full stack web developer with love for technology and entrepreneurship, currently teaching myself DevOps.
+I enjoy building reliable and efficient projects and passionately contributing to open source.
 When I'm not coding, find me reading, travelling or zoning out.

 <a href="mailto:tabish.naqvi2003@gmail.com">Get In Touch</a>
 ## 🛠  Tools and Technologies